dhruv465/RestaurantOS/README.md

 ## 📄 License

-This project is licensed under the MIT License.
+This project is open-source and licensed under the MIT License.
 ---

 > Built with ❤️ for restaurant efficiency.